The Grotto and not the one at the Playboy Mansion

 Bruce Peninsula National Park is a 156 square kilometre park which is outside of Tobermory.
 There are many outdoor activities that you can do in the park including camping and hiking.
 With it being located on part of the Niagara Escarpment, there are majestic cliffs along the Georgian Bay shoreline.
 Also there is the Grotto which is a scenic cave that contains a pool of blue water.

 Because parking spots are limited and fill up quickly, Parks Canada implemented a reservation system for the Grotto.
-Before we left on this trip, Karen had booked for us the 1:00pm to 5:00pm time slot ($33.70 CAD including reservation fee, entry fee and parking fee).
-It was just under a half an hour drive from the cottage to the park.
+Before we left on this trip, Karen had booked for us the 1:00pm to 5:00pm time slot ($33.70 CAD including taxes and fees).
+It was just under a 1/2 hour drive from the cottage to the park.

 There are three trails that take you to the Grotto.
 We took the Georgian Bay Trail because it is easy and wide.
 The trail goes through forests where you might see bears and snakes which we do not see any of.